 Bacterial STDs can be treated by taking antibiotics when the treatment begins at an early stage.
 Though viral STDs cannot be cured, you can manage its symptoms with proper medications.
 There is a vaccine against hepatitis B, however, it won’t help in case you are already suffering from the disease.

 No, bacterial STDs are treatable with antibiotics if they are treated early on.
 Viral STDs can unfortunately only be managed with medication.
-For more information on the different types of STDs, please get in touch with a member of staff in our private sexual health clinic.
+For more information on the different types of STDs, please get in touch with our experienced doctors or GPs.